Grazing Days is a family-run farm in the community of St.-André-Avellin, Quebec.

 At Grazing Days Farm we raise our cows, chickens, and pigs in a way that's humane and respectful of animal well-being, rejuvenates our soils and aquifers, and builds stronger communities.

 Our cattle eat grass and live outside.
 Using different holistic grazing techniques, we mimic natural herd migration patterns with our cattle to give our livestock a steady supply of nutrient-dense grass and plenty of room to move around.
 This helps them grow and stay healthy, while increasing biodiversity on our farm and building carbon and nutrients in our soil—and it produces great-tasting and nutritious beef.
-Are cattle are exclusively grass-fed during the summer months, and we supplement their diet with hay (dried grass) and haylage (fermented grass) during the winter months.
+Our cattle are exclusively grass-fed during the summer months, and we supplement their diet with hay (dried grass) and haylage (fermented grass) during the winter months.

 Similarly, our pigs are pastured*: they live outside and they're free to roam and root through the soil.
 We move them from pasture to pasture to keep the animals clean and the soils healthy.
 This helps our pigs grow and stay healthy, while increasing biodiversity on our farm and building carbon and nutrients in our soil—and it produces great-tasting and nutritious pork.

 *Note: Since pigs and chickens have different digestive tracts than cattle, they cannot survive on grass alone so we supplement their diets with certified organic grain (free from antibiotics, growth hormones and animal by-products).
 We also feed them non-GMO spent grains from a local brewery and whey from a local cheese maker whenever these are available.
 This helps us capture nutrients for our livestock and fertility for our farm that would otherwise be destined for the landfill or the ocean.

 We sell our meat using subscriptions through a community shared agriculture model (CSA, sometimes called community-supported agriculture) and an order by the cut model, where you can order the types and quantities of cuts that you would like.
 Check out our Subscriptions page and our Order by the Cut page to learn more.

 About Our Practices